Sea Watch Observer Volunteer

 What will you be doing?

-The volunteer will contribute information to a national database on cetaceans by conducting land based sea watch surveys from the Yorkshire coastline.
+The volunteer will contribute information to a national database on cetaceans by conducting land-based sea watch surveys from your local coastline.
 Tasks the volunteer will undertake include:

 - Submitting your survey data to the regional co-ordinator on a regular basis